 The game starts when they get inside the mansion and all kids, except the main character mysteriously disappear without leaving a trace.
 Your objective is to search for them and explore the mansion for clues and secrets.
 As soon as you start exploring, a weird-looking Owl mask-wearing guy will start stalking your character.
 You will have to run away from him and hide your character inside tables or in a closet in one of the multiple rooms or find a way to get rid of the “Owl Head”.

 The mansion has plenty of rooms and some of them contain clues.
 Owl Head may appear randomly on any of the rooms or when the protagonist finds some clue in one the rooms.
 Your character can die anytime, so make sure you keep saving the game at regular intervals.
 Tap the back button on your Android device at the bottom of the screen to open a menu.
 This menu contains a section where you save your progress.

-Owl Head is another RPG-Maker game and has lovely 2D visuals.
-If you loved Playing Hide and Seek: Dorothy and Stranger, then you should download this game.
+Owl Head is another game made using RPG-Maker and has lovely 2D visuals.
+If you loved Playing Hide and Seek: Dorothy and Stranger, then you should play this game.